 UI (User Interface)

-The visual layout and interactive elements of streaming software or platforms that allow broadcasters to manage streams effectively.
+Streaming software or platforms’ visual layouts and interactive elements allow broadcasters to manage streams effectively.

 UGC (User-Generated Content)

-Content created and streamed by viewers or fans, often repurposed by brands or communities as part of audience-driven engagement.
+Brands or communities often repurpose content created and streamed by viewers or fans as part of audience-driven engagement.

 Ultra HD (UHD)